 Discover all the styling tricks and tips to make your skirt work hard for you.

 Chic and Neat - Office Skirt

 Make sure your skirt is perfectly pressed.
-Tip: always iron your skirt inside out or with a pressing cloth between the fabric and the iron.
+Always iron your skirt inside out or with a pressing cloth between the fabric and the iron.
 Team it with a flattering long-line blazer, a cream tank top, a wide red belt and heels.
 This look will take you into a formal meeting with panache.
 Remove the jacket and you are ready for informal drinks after work.

 Country Girl Skirt

 This look works well with fuller, ankle-length skirts.
-Add a lacy underskirt which is longer than your skirt.
+Add a lacy underskirt that is longer than your skirt.
 Team with a short or crop top and a loose leather belt.
 Wear with boots in winter or gladiator sandals in summer.
 Swap the top for a shirt and vest, change your footwear to Victorian lace-up boots and pile on some unusual accessories for a trendy steampunk outfit.

 Asymmetrical Long Skirt

 Experiment by pinning your skirt up to allow free movement.
 Expose a little leg or reveal a cute underskirt.
 Use several pins or brooches to give the skirt a fashionable uneven hemline.
-Go for a retro 80s feel by wearing with a ruffled blouse and a hat...
+Go for a retro 80s feel by wearing it with a ruffled blouse and a hat.
 New Romantic is back!

 Team your long skirt with black leggings, a pretty pastel blue or pink ballerina cardigan and pumps.
-Wrap a long paisley scarf or shawl around your hips and you are good to “live forever”
+Wrap a long paisley scarf or shawl around your hips and you are good to “live forever.”

 Long Skirt Layers 1